 and Evolution 3:445-449. http://dx.doi.org/10.1111/j.2041-210X.2011.00168.x

-updated anymore!) to perform all sorts of DEB calculations.
+code in Matlab to perform a wide range of DEB calculations.

-user-friendliness is limited.
-The DEBtool software is used
+is indispensable.
+The DEBtool software is used in the DEB course,

-course, so the course is the best place to get started
+so the course is the best place to get started with it.